Shilpaj1994/ERA/README.md

 - Trained Session-10 model with PyTorch Lightning
 - Created a Gradio app for display misclassified images, GradCam output, Feature maps and Kernel from conv layers

+## Session-13 [Yolov3 Lightning and Gradio App]
+- Trained Yolov3 model for 40 epochs on PASCAL VOC dataset
+- Created a Gradio app to showcase the model output